kxdekxde/nikke-spine-viewer/README.md

 ### Buttons:

-`Preview`: Launch the corresponding skeleton viewer version to see the Spine animation.
+`Preview`: Open the corresponding skeleton viewer version to see the Spine animation.

 `Refresh Mods List`: If you renamed, moved or deleted the mods then use this button to refresh the mods list to show the changes.